LavanyaAN21/Python-FullStack-Intership/README.md

 - JavaScript: Adding interactivity and dynamic functionality.
 - SQL: Database management and queries.
 - Python: Server-side programming and web application development.

+This internship helped me develop a comprehensive understanding of full-stack development, with hands-on experience in building dynamic and data-driven web applications.
+I gained essential skills for both front-end and back-end technologies, setting a strong foundation for future web development projects.